UQRacing/lidar_processing/README.md

 Each new feature should have it's own branch `feature/name_of_feature`, and should branch off `develop`.
 When a feature is complete, please merge it into `develop`.

 Pull requests must have been reviewed by at least one person before being completed.
-However, becasue this is organisation is a free account, this rule cannot be enforced.
+However, because this organisation is a free(?) account, this rule cannot be enforced.

 ## Dependencies
 ### pcl_ros